AprilNEA/demo-axum-h3/README.md

 # Demo Axum HTTP/3 Server

-This project demonstrates an Axum-based HTTP/1.1 API server with plans for HTTP/3 support.
+This project demonstrates an Axum-based API server with HTTP/3 support.

 ## Running the Server